BinuMDX/Chat-Application/README.md

 # Chat Application

-A full‑stack real‑time chat application built with Next.js, NestJS, PostgreSQL, Prisma, and Socket.IO.
+This is a full‑stack real‑time chat application built with Next.js, NestJS, PostgreSQL, Prisma, and Socket.IO.
 This project includes user authentication, conversation management, real‑time messaging, and a clean UI.

 ---